Last updated:

 - ESRS G1 — Governance (business conduct)

-ESRS 1 and ESRS 2 are mandatory for all companies.
-The topical standards (E1-E5, S1-S4, G1) are subject to the double materiality assessment — you report on them if they're material from either a financial or impact perspective.
+ESRS 1 and 2 are mandatory for all in-scope companies.
+The topical standards apply based on the results of your double materiality assessment.
+If a topic is material from either a financial impact or sustainability impact perspective, you report on it.

 Council Fire's Perspective